sblanck/smagexp/README.md

 The outputs are
  - Boxplots and MA plots
- - Rdata object containing the data for further analysis.
+ - a Rdata object containing the data for further analysis.

 #### Limma Analysis  <a name="limma-analysis" /> [[toc]](#toc)
 The Limma analysis tool performs single analysis either of data previously retrieved from GEO database or normalized affymetrix .CEL files data.